-Customize scrape generation with ScreenshotMAX API
+Customize web scraping with ScreenshotMAX API

 Example of https://news.ycombinator.com scrape